 College Examinations Officers or nominee shall be responsible for ensuring that the relevant examination papers are produced in time for the assessment period, and make sure that sufficient numbers of papers are produced for the examinations.

 College Examinations Officers or nominee shall also satisfy themselves that the question papers have been thoroughly proofread and scrutinised by the originator(s) and preferably, in conjunction with another member of staff.
 The question papers shall be checked for clarity, legibility and be complete, and the College Examinations Officer shall also check that any instructions given on the rubric referring to additional material, e.g. tables etc, are attached or enclosed.

 The College Examinations Officer or nominee shall ensure that, if appropriate, the question papers have been approved by the External Examiner.

-The College Examinations Officer or nominee shall ensure at all times, the security of the examination papers prior to their delivery at the Examinations Office.
+The College Examinations Officer or nominee shall ensure at all times, the security of hard copy examination papers prior to their delivery at the Examinations Office.

-The College Examinations Officer or nominee shall be responsible for the safe delivery of examination papers to the Examination Office well in advance of the examination period.
+The College Examinations Officer or nominee shall be responsible for the safe delivery of hard copy examination papers to the Examination Office well in advance of the examination period.

 The University shall make reasonable adjustments for candidates with specific requirements, in compliance with the requirements of prevailing legislation, notably the Equality Act 2010.

-Students who have been assessed and registered as requiring a specific provision shall be referred to the Examinations Office by the University’s Disability Office or Wellbeing Services.
-The Disability Office or Wellbeing Services shall make recommendations to the Examinations Office regarding the provisions which are to be made for each referred student.
+Candidates who have been assessed and registered as requiring a specific provision for in person examinations shall be referred to the Examinations Office by the University’s Disability Office or Wellbeing Services.
+The Disability Office or Wellbeing Services shall make recommendations to the Examinations Office regarding the provisions which are to be made for each referred candidate.